miby00/eTodo/README.md

 Key functionality include:

 * Tasks that can be shared between peers
-* Communication between peers using chat
+* Communication between peers using encrypted chat
 * Task progress that can be shown to non eTodo users using “link view” functionality
 * A To-Do list in eTodo has a default order
 * It is easy to move tasks up and down within a list